by Tracy Vides

 As marketers, we have seen social media budgets going up with every passing year.
 The job of a social media marketer too has become more and more complex with time.
+What platforms should you be on, how often should you post, should you use social media influencers?
 However, there are some truths that are so universal about this medium that they promise to stand the test of time.

 Peeps Go Social to Hook Up with Friends, Not Brands

 This is the first and most important certainty that you need to accept.
 Much as you hate it, your audience on social media is there to connect with friends, keep up with the latest family gossip or even snoop on their exes.
-No one signs up to social media in the hopes of following a fast food brand or an ecommerce site.
+No one signs up on social media in the hopes of following a fast food brand or an e-commerce site.

 From inside scoops to exclusive social media discounts to special preview sales, give them a real benefit from connecting with your business on social media.